 First licensed as WN4BRS in 1971.
 I was in the Navy and stationed in Albany, GA.
-My rig consisted of the Conar Twins, a few crystals and a 40 meter dipole.
+My station consisted of the Conar Twins, a few crystals and a 40 meter dipole.
 I still have the transmitter and receiver sitting on the top shelf in my shack.
-For those of you who don't know, these units came as part of an Amateur Radio General Licensing Course sold by the National Radio Institute out of Washington, D.C.
+These units came as part of an Amateur Radio General Licensing Course sold by the National Radio Institute out of Washington, D.C.
 The ham who gave me my Novice exam (Jim, W4APT - SK) helped me align the receiver after I built it.
 The transmitter put out about 25 watts and I had reports of it chirping quite often!
 This was followed by a Heathkit SB-102 transceiver that I built in 1974 and used until 1981.
 Other rigs owned were the Ten Tec Corsair, Jupiter 538, and Kenwood TS-440SAT.

 Favorite mode is CW.